-Before discussing the visa appeals or visa reviews, we want to emphasise the importance that every visa application is planned and checked thoroughly by a person with the necessary expertise and experience in the field of immigration.
+To avoid visa appeals, every visa application should be planned and checked thoroughly by a person with the necessary expertise and experience in immigration.
 Seemingly irrelevant or incorrect detail or omissions on a visa application can lead to a visa being turned down.

-Visa applicants should, therefore, take the utmost care to ensure they are making use of reputable immigration firms or consultants, in order to prevent the frustration of a visa being turned down, not to mention the time and expense involved in re-applying or filing a visa appeal.
+Visa applicants should, therefore, take the utmost care to ensure they are making use of reputable immigration firms or consultants.
+This will prevent the frustration of a visa being turned down.
+Not to mention the time and expense involved in re-applying or filing a visa appeal.

-In the case that your initial application is refused, although there are risks and costs involved, in most cases visa appeals or reviews of the decision is possible, and in many cases, a successful result can be obtained.
+In the case that your initial application is refused, although there are risks and costs involved, in most cases visa appeals or reviews of the decision is possible.
+In many cases, a successful result can be obtained.

 If you have recently had your visa application denied or turned down it is possible to lodge a visa appeal if you have been;

 - Refused a visa to come to the UK;